ErfanRht/GenSwap/README.md

 flutter pub get
 flutter run
 ```

+## AI-driven
+GenSwap leverages the cutting-edge capabilities of Google AI Studio (Gemini AI) to deliver accurate and contextual generational language translations.

 ## Contribute
 If you have an issue or found a bug, please raise a GitHub issue [here](https://github.com/ErfanRht/GenSwap/issues).
 Pull requests are also welcome.